Women's History Month

 Every spring, the University of North Florida Women's Center presents the Susan B. Anthony Award to an individual within the campus community who actively promotes women's growth at UNF, provides a positive role model for women on campus, works to improve the position of women at UNF through advocacy and education, and exhibits qualities of leadership on campus.
 Students, faculty and staff of UNF are eligible for the award.

-The call for nominations goes out each January and the recipient is announced at the annual Women's History Month Luncheon, hosted by the Women's Center in March.
+The recipient of the award is announced at the annual Women's History Month Luncheon, hosted by the Women's Center in March.

 A celebration of Women’s History Month, the luncheon provides a vehicle to celebrate women, their accomplishments and their contributions to society.
-The Susan B. Anthony Award is presented to the current year’s recipient during the luncheon.
 The Women’s Center also uses the Women’s History Month luncheon to recognize students who have donated their time and talents to the Women’s Center.